bitcoinwarrior1/transaction-scheduler/README.md

 Users can add a grace period to this `timelock`, enabling them to spend their funds once the original `CSV` becomes valid, and before the future transaction is set to become valid.

+### UTXO consolidation when fees are low
+It is considered good practice to consolidate UTXOs when fees are low, as this enables you to reduce the fee of subsequent transactions.
+A user can sign a consolidation transaction with a low fee, and have it be broadcast when fees drop.

 ## API

 `POST /schedule/tx`